bgjx/eqt-meq-implementation/README.md

 # eqt-meq-implementation

-Automatic data cleansing, annotations, and training in implementing EQTransformer deep learning for microearthquake automatic phase picking.
+This module covers automatic data cleansing, annotation, and training for implementing the EQTransformer deep learning model in automatic microearthquake phase picking.

 This module covers the detailed process of:
 - Microearthquake data cleansing process.